FiLe-group/VOTL/README.md

 	"dev-servers": [
 		"dev server's IDs"
 	],
-	"webhook": "link to webhook, if you want to receive ERROR level logs", "web-servlet": {
+	"webhook": "link to webhook, if you want to receive ERROR level logs" }
-		"enabled": false,
-		"port": 8080,
-        "allow-host": "* OR host origin (http://localhost:3000)"
-	}
- }
  ```